WVTY: History

-Adult hits (2015-2018)

-On May 29, 2015, WMKQ flipped to adult hits as 92.1 The Lake; this move came the same day that competing station WLWK, which also branded as The Lake with an identical logo, flipped to country itself as WKTI-FM.
+On May 29, 2015, WMKQ flipped to adult hits as 92.1 The Lake.
+This move came the same day that Milwaukee station 94.5 WLWK, which also branded as The Lake with an identical logo, flipped to country music as WKTI-FM.
 The de facto "swap" was intentional, with Magnum citing the "heritage" of the format in Milwaukee, and the decision by the station's new owner, The E.W.
-Scripps Company, to drop it, as justification for the abrupt change.
-The change in branding and Magnum's appropriation of WKTI's former branding caught Scripps off-guard; representatives of both companies indicated that they were in discussions over the matter.
-On June 7, 2015, WMKQ changed their call letters to WVTY; Radio Insight also reported that Magnum had registered new domain names and social media accounts with different possible brands, 92.1 The Shore and Variety 92.1.
-On June 29, 2015, WVTY rebranded as 92.1 The Shore.
+Scripps Company, to drop it.

+The change in branding and Magnum's appropriation of WKTI's former branding caught Scripps off-guard.
+Representatives of both companies indicated that they were in discussions over the matter.
+On June 7, 2015, WMKQ changed its call letters to WVTY.
+Radio Insight also reported that Magnum had registered new domain names and social media accounts with different possible brands, 92.1 The Shore and Variety 92.1.
+On June 29, 2015, WVTY dropped its "Lake" moniker and rebranded as 92.1 The Shore.
-Country (2018-present)

-On October 30, 2018, in anticipation of WKTI's November 1 flip from country to ESPN Radio as part of its sale by Scripps to Good Karma Brands, WVTY returned to country itself as 92.1 VTY Country.
+On October 30, 2018, WVTY's management learned of WKTI's pending November 1 flip from country to ESPN Radio as part of its sale by Scripps to Good Karma Brands.
+That prompted WVTY to return to country music as 92.1 VTY Country.
 As with its use of the former Lake branding earlier, the station's new branding and logo is based heavily on the branding previously used by WKTI.
-Magnum Communications also purchased advertising time on the station to promote WVTY and West Bend sister station WMBZ to its former listeners.
+Magnum Communications also purchased advertising time on WKTI to promote WVTY and West Bend sister station 92.5 WMBZ to its former listeners.
+While WVTY and WMBZ air separate commercials, they have the same DJs and play the same music.